MESH-Research/knowledge-commons-wordpress/docs/composer.md

 WordPress themes and plugins are managed by Composer.

-To add a plugin: `composer require wpackagist-plugin/<plugin slug>`
+To add a plugin: `lando composer require wpackagist-plugin/<plugin slug>`

-To add a theme: `composer require wpackagist-theme/<theme slug>`
+To add a theme: `lando composer require wpackagist-theme/<theme slug>`

 ## Updating themes & plugins

-Minor updates are done automatically on rebuild or can be triggered manually by running `composer update` (all packages) or `composer update <package>`.
+Minor updates are done automatically on rebuild or can be triggered manually by running `lando composer update` (all packages) or `lando composer update <package>`.

-For major version updates, run `composer require <package> "^<new version>"` or edit `composer.json` directly.
+For major version updates, run `lando composer require <package> "^<new version>"` or edit `composer.json` directly.

+## Removing themes & plugins

+To remove a theme or plugin, it must be removed from `composer.json`.
+This can be done either by directly editing the file or running `lando composer remove <package name>`.

 ## Updating WordPress

-To update WordPress itself to a new major version, run `composer require roots/wordpress "^<new version>"`.
+To update WordPress itself to a new major version, run `lando composer require roots/wordpress "^<new version>"`.